 Asset basis can change over the life of the asset.
 It will increase if you make improvements to the property.
 For example, if you put a new roof on a business building, the asset basis in that building is increased by the cost of the new roof.

 The basis can also decrease due to depreciation expenses are taken on the asset each year.
 These costs are considered business expenses so the higher the cost or basis, the more you can deduct as an expense—but this also reduces your basis in the asset.
-Investments don't depreciate so this isn't a factor with this type of asset.
+Investments don't depreciate so this isn't a factor for those that asset class.

-Asset basis is calculated for each individual asset owned by your business, then all the asset costs are accumulated in accounts, based on the type of assets, on the business balance sheet.
+Basis is calculated for each individual asset owned by your business.
+Asset costs are then accumulated in accounts, based on the type of assets, on the balance sheet.

 Knowing the basis of an asset and including all aspects of the purchase of that asset is important because the basis is calculated differently for different purposes.